syne-tune/syne-tune/docs/source/faq.rst

 How can I plot comparative results across many experiments?
 ===========================================================

-Syne Tune contains powerful plotting tools as part of the benchmarking formalism, these are detailed `here <tutorials/benchmarking/bm_plotting.html>`__.
-An example is provided as part of `benchmarking/examples/benchmark_hypertune <benchmarking/benchmark_hypertune.html>`__.
+Syne Tune contains powerful plotting tools as part of the experimentation framework in mod:`syne_tune.experiments`, these are detailed `here <tutorials/benchmarking/bm_plotting.html>`__.
+An example is provided as part of
+`benchmarking/examples/benchmark_hypertune <benchmarking/benchmark_hypertune.html>`__.

 How can I specify additional tuning metadata?